JetBrains/Qodana/topics/inspection-profiles.md

     name: <name>
 ```

-The `--profile-name` CLI option lets you run %product% using either the
+The `--profile-name` CLI option lets you run %instance% using either the
 [default profiles](inspection-profiles.md#Default+profiles) or the profile name from the
 [custom profile](inspection-profiles.md#Custom+profiles).

-This command lets you override the default profile und run %product% using the
+This command lets you override the default profile und run %instance% using the
 [`qodana.recommended`](inspection-profiles.md#Default+profiles) profile:

 <tabs group="cli-settings">